 If you find yourself falling asleep on the road, the only remedy is pulling over at a rest stop or other location where you can safely park your car and get some sleep.
 Keep the environment inside your car stimulating in order to stay awake long enough so that you can reach a rest stop.
 This means turning down the temperature of the car, rolling down the windows, turning up the radio, and frequently changing the stations.
 Eating food such as candy can also help.

-Contact us at Silverthorne Attorneys if you have been in a Fontana car accident with a driver who fell asleep at the wheel.
-Accidents caused by fatigued drivers can be very severe and we can help you get the compensation you will need to recover.
+Contact us at Silverthorne Attorneys if you have been in an accident with a driver who fell asleep at the wheel.
+Accidents caused by fatigued drivers can be severe and we can help you get the compensation you will need to recover.